runfinch/finch-website/docs/docs/managing-finch/macos/upgrading-finch.md

 # Upgrading Finch

-!!!
-Note
-    This page is specific to Finch running on macOS.
-At this time macOS is the only supported operating system.

-Finch releases updates on a regular cadence, to find the latest release and the subsequent release notes, see the [Release Notes](../changelog.md).
+Finch releases updates on a regular cadence, to find the latest release and the subsequent release notes, see the [Release Notes](../../changelog.md).

 Finch packages upgrades of all components of the stack, including the latest operating system image.
 As part of a Finch upgrade, all container data